25th-floor/ttrack-client/README.md

 [![Build Status](https://travis-ci.org/25th-floor/ttrack-client.svg?branch=master)](https://travis-ci.org/25th-floor/ttrack)

 A Time Tracking application client.
+Needs a server.

 ## Getting Stated

-TODO
+### Development
+To start developing locally just install dependencies using `yarn install` and then start the development server with `yarn start`.

+It needs a running server locally.

+### Production
+For Production use call `yarn build` to build the assets